reubenharry/website/content/blog/nestedreasoning.md

 	motivation:

-		Imagine the scene: Echo is scolding Narcissus for
+		Imagine the scene: it is midday, and Echo asks Narcissus: do you love me?

-		So the *semantics* of blah tells us but reasoning about what the speaker BLAH and the world, which is the concern of pragmatics, enriched this meaning.

-		DIAGRAM
+			He replies:

+		If context=foo, then narcissus' reply would
+			so how do we get the

+		something like this: If Narcissus had wanted to communicate that FOO, he would have said blah

+		but sentences need to have some sort of fixed meaning, otherwise we wouldn't have any ground to stand on

+		This fixed, or conventional meaning, is what a linguist would term the semantic content, while the meaning derived from social reasoning is the pragmatic content.
-		The distinction was apparently described as follows by a student in a class I TA'ed: ``Semantics is about what things mean, and pragmatics is about what they like actually mean.''.
-I've always wanted to write a philosophy paper introducing a *like actually* operator LA, such that LA(P) iff P is like actually true.
+			(The distinction was apparently described as follows by a student in a class I TA'ed: ``Semantics is about what things mean, and pragmatics is about what they like actually mean.''.
+I've always wanted to write a philosophy paper introducing a *like actually* operator LA, such that LA(P) iff P is like actually true.)

-		maybe: this requires
+		DIAGRAM: u to w: two arrows, arrow between them

+		This diagram says quite a lot:

+			SMALL CAPTION TEXT:
+			The red arrow represents a listener only concerned with semantic content:

+				they hear an utterance, and reason that...

+			The COLOR arrow represents a listener that has undertaken the pragmatic process just described

+			Finally, the COLOR arrow between them is there to remind you of the fact that the pragmatic story is derived from the semantic one

-			I want to show how we can boil down to essence of this reasoning, and how it exemplifies the core blah of pragmatics.
+		I want to show how we can boil down to essence of this ??? reasoning, and get out a paradigm for formalizing pragmatics.

-				I also want to convince you that the language of probability (and in particular, recursive agent models like TODO LINK) are the right tool for the job: they neatly incorporate and generalize a logical semantics, can be computationally modelled LINK, experimentally verified LINK, integrated with deep learning, and mathematically speaking, are quite beautiful.
-In short, they are for pragmatics what higher order logic (Montague grammar) is for semantics.
+			I also want to convince you that the language of probability (and in particular, recursive agent models like TODO LINK) are the right tool for the job: they neatly incorporate and generalize a logical semantics, can be computationally modelled LINK, experimentally verified LINK, integrated with machine learning, and what for my money matters most, are mathematically speaking quite beautiful.
+In short, *they are for pragmatics what higher order logic (Montague grammar) is for semantics*.

 		OK, so let's exchange our fun example from above for something much more prosaic TODO RIGHT WORD?

-		Echo and Narcissus are taking a post-prandial stroll and
+		Echo and Narcissus are taking a postprandial stroll and

-			Echo: ?
+			Echo:
 			Narcissus: . something overly literal

-		This example, or something similar, is the (drusophila)[link] of pragmatics: a scalar implicature.
+		This example, or something similar, is the (drosophila)[link] of pragmatics: a scalar implicature:

+			semantics: saying "some" doesn't rule out
+				after all, if asked FOO you'd say, but more on this here

+			pragmatics: if you'd wanted to communicate that all you'd have said...
+				so you must have not been able to truthfully communicate blah hence not all

 		As above, Narcissus' utterance seems to suggest that since *if he had been trying to communicate BLAH, he would have said BLAH*. but then again, suppose the context had been BLAH so we probably don't want to put blah into the meaning of blah

 		OK, so let's build a model of this.
+Here's the overview:

+			the act of interpreting (or listening) is going to be represented by

+			So we're going to want different conditional distributions for the literal and pragmatic listeners.
+			In fact, we're going to use the literal listener in the definition of the pragmatic listener. we're going to define a conditional probability distribution L(w|u) which represents the act of hearing an utterance and updated your belief about the world according using not just the literal meaning of the utterance but also pragmatic reasoning.

+			Speakers are the dual of listeners: they...

 			General shape of model
 				brief mention of types

-			We're going to define a conditional probability distribution L(w|u) which represents the act of hearing an utterance and updated your belief about the world according using not just the literal meaning of the utterance but also pragmatic reasoning.
+			Here

+		 we're going to define a literal listener, which then we'll define a speaker which

+			Graphically:

+			listeners: arrows one way, speakers: the other way: make it in keynote i think, or google slides: R use the ones you have!!

+			(digression: this arrow is a function from a to dist b: putting on the pointiest most arcane ivory tower shaped hat, this is a morphism in kleisli category of the giry monad, which is precisely why it makes sense to think of a conditional probability distribution as an arrow)

+		So let's start bottom up, with the literal listener.
+For this, we'll need a semantics.
+This is a (relation)[TODO LINK] which tells us which worlds are compatible with which utterances.
+The literal listener then...

+		To make things a bit more interactive, here's some code in a probabilistic programming language (WebPPL TODO LINK) which represents the L1

+		Probabilistic programming is particularly useful for defining the sort of nested inference models we'll want, and has a beautiful mathematical foundation relating to - *inhales and puts on technical hat* - the Kleisli category of the monad of probability distributions, but (that's another story)[TODO LINK TO GIRY]

+		OK, now for the pragmatic speaker:

+			maths and

+		FAQ:
+			why start with a literal listener, not a literal speaker?
+				No reason - the other way works too.
+In fact, we could also start with both.
+This is the most elegant version, in my opinion, but

+			can we add more layers?
+Yes! the more we add, the closer the model gets to a perfect equilibrium ??

+				but to model scalar implicature, we don't need more

+			Do we ever need more?
+Yes.

 		Recall that a conditional distribution is a function that...
 			So L takes (read: hears) an utterance u, and returns a distribution over the set W of possible ways the world could be.